 Because of its location and the large amount of wear and tear it undergoes, epithelial tissue has an amazing ability to regenerate, or replace itself, sometimes as often as every 24 hours.

 Learning Style Tip

 Sketch simple drawings of the three cellular shapes with colorful markers and then label them.
-Speak aloud as you do ...
+Speak aloud as you do this. ...